kjrockzz/rbac-system/README.md

 - Restrict non-admin users from:
   - Assigning the **Admin** role.
   - Modifying or deleting Admin users.
-- Data persistence is handled via a `users.json` file located in the `data` folder.
+- **User email and passwords** are securely stored in the `users.json` file located in the `data` folder.
+- Data persistence is handled via the `users.json` file.

 ### **2. Role Management**
 - View a list of roles and their permissions.
 - Add, edit, or delete roles.
 - Assign permissions to roles (e.g., `Read`, `Write`, `Update`, `Delete`).
-- Data persistence is handled via a `roles.json` file located in the `data` folder.
+- Data persistence is handled via the `roles.json` file located in the `data` folder.

 ### **3. Dynamic Permissions**
 - Role-based actions: